ajtock/NGS_intro_Cambridge_SysBio/README.md

        fastq/*.fastq.gz
 ```

-Progress made by FastQC on analysing each file will be printed to screen.
+Progress made by FastQC on analysing each file will be sent to stdout and therefore printed to the console.

 ### Output:
 ```